 This is the first phase of the project and every force will be working continuously to improve the quality and consistency of use of force data.

 Remember, a use of force incident refers to an officer’s use of force against a subject.
 This means the same subject would appear more than once within the data if more than one officer used force during a single police encounter.

-“There is robust and comprehensive internal scrutiny of uses of force, and officers must fill in a nationally devised form every time it is used.
+“There are robust and comprehensive internal scrutiny of uses of force.
 This helps provide the context for and the results of their actions.
 A joint legitimacy board, including independent members, also monitors and scrutinises our uses of force and helps hold South Wales Police to account.

 “For those who may feel they have been unfairly treated, we clearly signpost the ways by which they can make a complaint.
 But we welcome the fact that, overall, we have received a very low rate of complaints, which is an indication that the communities of South Wales support the work we do to serve them and keep them safe.

 “However, any complaints we do receive are taken extremely seriously, and we will continue to monitor closely all uses of force within South Wales Police in order to ensure our practices are appropriate and accountable.”